dcdpr/did-btcr2/chapters/Index.md

 : ::BTCR2 Update Announcement::

+Contemporary DID Document

+: The DID document that is contemporary with a Bitcoin block at a specific blockheight.
+The Contemporary DID Document changes as a resolver traverses the blockchain and applies the relevant ::BTCR2 Updates:: announced by ::Authorized Beacon Signals:: it identifies in specific Bitcoin blocks.

 Content Addressable Storage

 : Content Addressable Storage (CAS) is a data storage system where content is addressable using ::Content Identifiers:: (CIDs).
 The InterPlanetary File System (IPFS) is an example of CAS.